IBM/svccat/workshop/Lab0/README.md

 * Service Catalog, version 0.1.18 or later
 * svcat, the Service Catalog CLI tool

+# Set KUBECONFIG

+Make sure your KUBECONFIG environment variable is set to the output of

+`bx cs cluster-config [cluster-name]`

+or otherwise targeting your IBM Cloud Kubernetes Service cluster.

 # Configure Configmap

 In order for the API aggregation for Service Catalog to work, we need to configure Kubernetes